 What type of content do you primarily create?

-A video embed involves taking a video from YouTube or a video hosting site and putting it straight on your website or a project you’re working on.
-People can then watch the video right there instead of having to click away to another source.
+A video embed involves taking a video from YouTube or a video hosting site and placing it directly on your website or project.
+This allows viewers to watch the video right there on your page instead of having to click away to another source, improving user experience and engagement.

 Say you made an explainer video and published it on YouTube, but you also want to share it on your latest blog post.
 You'd need to grab an embed code for the video and place it in the draft post.
 Once you hit publish, the video will be watchable on the live page.